 As I calmed down I tried to understand the intensity of my reaction.
 I think it was because I had already passed into a post-post-9-11 era, and been living there a long time.
 The recording had dragged me back across two eras, to the beginning of the previous one.

-For years the attack formed a lens that shaped my politics, my sense of history, my relationships with Americans and non-Americans, et cetera, but that lens was eventually ground down into a temperate flatness: Politics couldn’t just be about terrorism any more.
+For years the attack was a lens that shaped my politics, my sense of history, my relationships with Americans and non-Americans, et cetera, but that lens was eventually ground down into a temperate flatness: Politics couldn’t just be about terrorism any more.
 History wasn’t just about preventing my country from committing atrocities in the name of self-defense in the Middle East.
 Being American wasn’t just about debating the national stance on Muslims or Arabs or the dangers of petroleum dependency.
 I passed into another era.
 We all collectively needed to, because history just kept happening.

 I’m here now, and there is so much more to think about than fire and smoke and the drumbeat of war, and for that I am intensely grateful.